 Rod: What’s a challenge you’ve had to overcome?

-Mike: Working with the [ATF] to get all the right permits was a bit of a challenge.
+Mike: Working to get all the right permits was a bit of a challenge.

 Fortunately, we have a great landlord who was very supportive and understanding during the process.

-Rod: What is a piece of advice you’d like to share with other potential business owners?
+Rod: What advice would you share with other potential business owners?